-These five ingredient maple cinnamon mashed sweet potatoes are perfectly fluffy and slightly sweet with loads of nutrition.
+These five ingredient maple cinnamon whipped sweet potatoes are perfectly fluffy and slightly sweet with loads of nutrition.

 They're easy to whip up and make the perfect side dish for any meal.